September 22, 2007

 -from "Letter to a Priest 1951"

 The fideist theory ...: one believes something because one wants to believe it; belief in certain things becomes an obligation.
 Fideism is a view very well suited to all forms of spiritual tyranny; fideism always ends up in the subordination of thought to a social myth.
-But the fact that doubt is possible shows that fideism is false.
-What is more, whenever one tries to suppress doubt, there is tyranny.

 -from Lectures in Philosophy